RenderKit/embree/doc/src/api.md

 API calls that access geometries are only thread safe as long as different geometries are accessed.
-Accesses to one geometry have to get sequentialized by the application.
+Accesses to one geometry have to get sequenced by the application.
 All other API calls are thread safe.
 The `rtcIntersect` and `rtcOccluded` calls are re-entrant, but only for other `rtcIntersect` and `rtcOccluded` calls.
 It is thus safe to trace new rays when intersecting a user defined object, but not supported to create new geometry inside the intersect function of a user defined